 3. Get a new mattress

 If poor sleep has been a chronic problem, your mattress may be the cause.
 The wrong mattress can make you uncomfortable all night long.
 Waking up with back and neck pain is just one symptom of a bad mattress.
+You might need a new mattress.
 Here are a few ways to determine if your mattress is old and needs to be replaced.

 - Your mattress is between seven and ten years old.